pivotal-cf/kiln/README.md

 ##### `--properties-directory`

 The `--properties-directory` flag takes a path to a directory that contains one or more blueprint property files.
-The flag can also be specified more than once.
+The flag can be specified more than once.

 To reference a properties file in the directory you can use the `property` template helper: